lunatech-labs/lunatech-timekeeper/README.md

 That’s a good question.

 We know that there is a lot of open-source solution or SaaS solution (à la Toggl).
 We decided to bootstrap this project with only one objective : we want to learn.
 We want to learn to design a product, to do workshop and brainstorming.
-We also want to demonstrate what kind of work we’re able to offer to our customer.
+We also want to demonstrate what kind of work we’re able to offer to our client.
 Have a look at the various workshops we did in Chessy.
 Our main purpose is to build a cool playground where we can learn, experiment and build a great tool.
 Toggl is a good tool.
 We’ve been using it since 2016.
 However there is some requirements that are not and will never be cover by this tool.